Scaling Laws For Diffusion Transformers: Method

 where \( f_\theta(x_t, t) \) represents the model's output, and \( \log p_\theta(x_T) \) is the log density of the final Gaussian noise.
 The reverse process evolves \( t \) from 0 (data points) to \( T \) (noise).
 The reverse sampling is performed over 500 steps using the Euler method.

 Following model training, we evaluate models on the validation set to assess their compute-optimal performance.
 As illustrated in Fig.~\ref{fig:metric}, all four metrics (training loss, validation loss, offset VLB, and offset exact likelihood ) exhibit similar trends and shapes as the training budget increases, showing their utility in observing scaling laws.
+All metrics for all models are computed using the evaluation protocol described in Sec.~\ref{sec:scaling_laws_train}.
 These consistent patterns suggest that any of these metrics can be effectively used to monitor scaling behavior.
 However, to simplify our experimental workflow, we prioritize \textbf{training loss} as the primary metric.
 Training loss can be observed directly during the training process, without the need for additional evaluation steps, making it a more practical choice for tracking scaling laws in real-time.